Welcome to Sky #2: Player Actions

 Some Units also have effects that activate when they come into play, known as Evoke and Play effects.

 A Unit's Evoke effect will activate whenever it enters play from anywhere, whether the hand, graveyard, deck, etc.

 A Play effect, on the other hand, will only trigger when you “Play” the Unit from your hand by paying its Mana cost.
 Many Play effects require you to choose a target when they are used.

 Spells are our second main card type.
 Unlike units, Spells have an immediate, one-time effect, then go to the Graveyard.
 There are two primary kinds of Spells - targeted Spells, and non-targeted Spells.

 Targeted Spells require some kind of specific target to be played, - a Unit, a Hero, etc. These are most commonly removal Spells like Arcane Ray, or Spells that power up Units, like Wane Blade, but can also encompass Spells that need to choose a Hero to use their effects, like Rise!

-In the example below, we can only target ourselves or our opponents 2/3 Unit with Arcane Ray, as our opponent’s Hero and 2/1 Unit have attachments, and Arcane Ray cannot target characters with attachments.
+In the example below, we can only target ourselves or our opponents Claw Bear or our Angler with Arcane Ray, as all other characters have attachments, and Arcane Ray cannot target characters with attachments.